Chhattisgarh Swami Vivekanand Technical University: Faculties

 As of 2013 the university offers courses in seven sections which are: Engineering & Technology, Applied Science, Management & Entrepreneurship, Pharmacy, Architecture, Humanities and Ecology & Environment.

 Reservation of seats for SAIL

 While the university was still in the planning stage, it was reported that 50 percent of certain postgraduate courses would be reserved for employees of the Steel Authority of India (SAIL), while a small number of places in other courses would be reserved for their children.

 Affiliations

 The university affiliates a substantial number of Engineering and Polytechnics colleges in Chhattisgarh: over 60 Engineering colleges and 30 Polytechnics colleges are affiliated.
-Some of the notable colleges under the university include Bhilai Institute of Technology, Rungta College Bhilai, Government Engineering College, Bilaspur, Raipur Institute of Technology.
+Some of the notable colleges under the university include Bhilai Institute of Technology, Rungta College Bhilai, Government Engineering College, Bilaspur, and Raipur Institute of Technology.